NicoloCavalli95horses/KMS-web-testing/content/01 Notes/BFT (business flow tampering).md

 ### Tampering techniques

-- changing the style classes
-- changing the references objects (images, audio, video, etc)
-- changing the source code of the page itself
 - changing the interface state (or components state, in component-based GUIs)
 - skip/repeat function execution
 - force a conditional branch